zulip/zulip/README.prod.md

 ### Monitoring Zulip

-The complete Nagios configuration (sans secret keys) we used to monitor zulip.com is available under `puppet/zulip_internal` in the Zulip Git repository (those files are not installed in the release tarballs); there are a number of useful Nagios plugins available there, including:
+The complete Nagios configuration (sans secret keys) used to monitor zulip.com is available under `puppet/zulip_internal` in the Zulip Git repository (those files are not installed in the release tarballs).

+The Nagios plugins used by that configuration are installed automatically by the Zulip installation process in subdirectories under `/usr/lib/nagios/plugins/`.
+The following is a summary of the various Nagios plugins included with Zulip and what they check:

-Frontend server monitoring:
+Application server and queue worker monitoring:

 * check_send_receive_time (sends a test message through the system between two bot users to check that end-to-end message sending works)
-* check_website_response.sh (standard HTTP check)

-Queue worker monitoring:

 * check_rabbitmq_consumers and check_rabbitmq_queues (checks for
   rabbitmq being down or the queue workers being behind)

 * check_queue_worker_errors (checks for errors reported by the queue workers)

 * check_worker_memory (monitors for memory leaks in queue workers)

 * check_email_deliverer_backlog and check_email_deliverer_process
   (monitors for whether outgoing emails are being sent)

 Database monitoring:

-* check_pg_replication_lag
+* check_postgres_replication_lag (checks streaming replication is up to date).

 * check_postgres (checks the health of the postgres database)

 * check_postgres_backup (checks backups are up to date; see above)

 * check_fts_update_log (monitors for whether full-text search updates are being processed)

 Standard server monitoring:

+* check_website_response.sh (standard HTTP check)

-* check_debian_packages
+* check_debian_packages (checks apt repository is up to date)

-Contributions on making it easier to monitor Zulip and maintain it in production, e.g.  https://github.com/zulip/zulip/issues/371, are very welcome!
+If you're using these plugins, bug reports and pull requests to make it easier to monitor Zulip and maintain it in production are encouraged!

 ### Scalability of Zulip